bnolens/react-responsive-nav/README.md

 See the examples directory or [github pages](http://dannybtran.github.io/react-responsive-nav/)

 ## Build
+- To test, run `npm test` for a single test or `npm test -- --watch=all` for continuous testing.
-- From the root directory run `webpack --watch` and everything in `src` will be compiled upon file change into the `bin` directory.
+- From the root directory run `webpack --watch` and everything in `src` will be continuously compiled into the `bin` directory.
+- Serve `index.html` from the examples directory. (e.g. with `python -m SimpleHTTPServer`)
+- The `bin` directory is sym-linked to the `example/assets` directory.